 The city will create multiple transport solutions to shorten kids’ commute and improve their experience while commuting.
 For children traveling by bus, the city will create a “Children’s Hour,” with school bus-only lanes in key areas throughout Bogotá .
 The city’s bike share program will be expanded, and pedestrian programs will be organized so kids can walk safely to schools.
 All programs will include an educational component, designed to use the commute time as an opportunity to undertake fun learning activities.

 To encourage community involvement, the city will use technological tools to “gamify” participation by providing incentives and rewards for citizen engagement.
 This approach turns the problem into part of the solution by using existing city resources and spaces to turn long commutes into positive journeys.

-This holistic approach to children’s commuting experiences came from a desire to not only make the commuting process itself better, but also to highlight the role of children in society and encourage citizens to invest in their wellbeing.
-When city residents are directly responsible for improving the children’s commute, children gain the autonomy that comes with improved mobility and benefit from the security that a stronger community network provides.
-Citizens, in turn, are more likely to feel connected to, and invested in, their daily lives in the city.
+This holistic approach to children’s commuting experiences came from a desire to not only improve kids’ commutes, but also to highlight the role of children in society and encourage citizens to invest in their wellbeing.

 “In addition to the benefits in mobility, the Children’s Hour will have positive impacts in terms of cohabitation and relationships between different groups of citizens.
 The contests and activities dedicated to children will generate a culture that gives priority to the care and attention to the most vulnerable.
 The effects of this cultural change will be tangible not only for children, but for all citizens in general.”